Azure-Samples/active-directory-angularjs-singlepageapp/README.md

 3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
 4. Click on **App registrations** and choose **Add**.
 5. Enter a friendly name for the application, for example "SinglePageApp-DotNet" and select "Web Application and/or Web API" as the Application Type.
 For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44326/`.
 For the App ID URI, enter `https://<your_tenant_name>/SinglePageApp-DotNet`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
 Click on **Create** to create the application.

-All done!

-Before moving on to the next step, you need to find the Application ID of your application.

-1. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
+6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-2. Find the Application ID value and copy it to the clipboard.
+7. Find the Application ID value and copy it to the clipboard.
+8. Grant permissions across your tenant for your application.
+Go to Settings -> Properties -> Required Permissions, and click on the **Grant Permissions** button in the top bar.
+Click **Yes** to confirm.

 ### Step 3:  Enable the OAuth2 implicit grant for your application